andytwoods/pychonk/README.md

 # PyChonk

-> List the installation sizes of your packages
+> List the disk space used by your packages

 > no dependencies, <4kb